-The Bio-economic Recirculating Shrimp Analysis Software (contact MSU Office of Technology Management OTC ID 0372) was originally developed to aid consortium researchers determine the viability of their production systems under presently obtainable biological production scenarios as well as to assist them in predicting their system's economic performance under foreseeable future production levels and economic costs.
+The Bio-economic Recirculating Shrimp Analysis Software (contact MSU Office of Technology Management OTC ID 0372) was originally developed to aid consortium researchers to determine the viability of their production systems under presently obtainable biological production scenarios as well as to assist them in predicting their system's economic performance under foreseeable future production levels and economic costs.
 The model's objectives have evolved to evaluate the economics of commercial-scale ventures as well.
-Specifically, the model aims to provide a simulation tool that quickly analyzes the profitability of alternative biological, financial, and construction options for indoor bio-secure recirculating shrimp production system; the model will assist consortium scientists evaluate current and future research efforts toward developing viable production systems; and to assist investors in their decision-making process toward adopting these shrimp production systems.
+Specifically, the model aims to provide a simulation tool that quickly analyzes the profitability of alternative biological, financial, and construction options for indoor bio-secure recirculating shrimp production system; the model will assist consortium scientists to evaluate current and future research efforts toward developing viable production systems and to assist investors in their decision-making process toward adopting these shrimp production systems.

 The logical expansion of the Bio-economic Recirculating Shrimp Analysis Software would be to look at vertical integration of the hatchery, nursery, production, and processing components.
 A processing component would provide information on the amount of shrimp required to make its operation efficient and profitable, leading back to the number of recirculating greenhouses (nursery and production components) and hatcheries systems required to supply the processors need.
 It is not required that only recirculating systems be used to supply the processing sector and modeling of a low salinity component and a pond component seem logical.
 These suggested future work items begin to reveal the critical mass of components required to make consortium production systems viable in the U.S. Economic modeling can provide one way of envisioning this future.